Enteee/duckpond.ch/_drafts/reMarkable.md

 focus on technical aspects.
 Such as packaging the software and analyzing some of its features.

+{%
+  responsive_image
+  path: static/posts/reMarkable/remarkable.png
+  caption: 'Sketching and writing on the device'
+%}

 [reMarkable] is an electronic ink tablet designed for writing.
 E Ink writing tablets promise excellent writing experience and a long battery lifetime.
 Which should make them a good replacement for paper.
 There are a a few competitors on that market.
 For example the [Ratta SuperNote](https://goodereader.com/blog/product/supernote-a5-digital-note), heavily featured on [goodereader][goodereader][^1].

-My main use-cases for the tablet are todo lists, meeting notes, mindmaps, ui mockups and ugly sketches [^2].
+My main use-cases for the tablet are todo lists, meeting notes, mindmaps, ui mockups and ugly sketches.
 I bought an e ink tablet because I was fed up with manually digializing paper.
 I finally chose the [reMarkable] because all of the developers [seem to be european cats](https://github.com/orgs/reMarkable/people) and the ecosystem [is hackable to at least some degree](https://github.com/reHackable/awesome-reMarkable).